 Taking its cue from the theme, 11 nature-inspired brooches come together as part of a series, with an accompanying bespoke vessel designed to house each brooch.
 These include a butterfly captured in a glass jar, a dragonfly ready to fly out of a silver envelope, and a scarab beetle hiding inside a matchbox.

 “We wanted to create a collection that speaks to connoisseurs of the unusual and unexpected, to people who are looking for something they’ve never seen or worn before,” continues Krakoff.
-“The labor and craftsmanship that goes into our high jewellery collection is truly extraordinary.
-The settings that hold these incredible stones were constructed with great care and technical precision, so that the gem’s beauty is perfectly framed.”
+“The labor and craftsmanship that goes into our high jewelry collection are truly extraordinary.
+The settings that hold these incredible stones were constructed with great care and technical precision so that the gem’s beauty is perfectly framed.”